isc-projects/stork/doc/user/install.rst

 Stork requires Golang version 1.18 or later.

-Stork build system can install all remaining dependencies automatically.
+The Stork build system can install all remaining dependencies automatically.

-Unfortunately, there is no possibility to build the binary packages for OpenBSD.
+Unfortunately, there is no way to build binary packages for OpenBSD.
-But it is possible to build the contents of the packages (executables, UI, man, and docs).
+However, it is possible to build the contents of the packages (executables, UI, man, and docs).

 .. code-block:: console

    rake build:server_dist
    rake build:agent_dist

-The output files will be located in the ``dist/`` directory.
+The output files are located in the ``dist/`` directory.

 Cross-compilation
 -----------------

 .. warning::

-   Our tests do not cover the cross-compilation feature; **you use it at your own risk**.
+   Our tests do not cover the cross-compilation feature and we cannot guarantee that it will work correctly for all users.

 The Stork build system fully supports Linux and MacOS operating systems on the AMD64 and ARM64 architectures.
-It is also prepared to handle FreeBSD and OpenBSD with some limitations but support for these systems isn't actively maintained.
+It is also prepared to handle FreeBSD and OpenBSD with some limitations, but support for these systems is not actively maintained.

 The Stork agent, server, and tool are written in pure Golang, which means they can be easily cross-compiled on all supported platforms.

-You can use the ``rake utils:list_go_supported_platforms`` to get a list of all supported operating systems and architectures.
+The ``rake utils:list_go_supported_platforms`` command gives a list of all supported operating systems and architectures.

-To build any Stork component for a specific platform, you need to provide the ``STORK_GOOS`` (for the operating system), ``STORK_GOARCH`` (for the architecture) and (optionally) ``STORK_GOARM`` (for ARM version, ARM architectures only) environment variables:
+To build any Stork component for a specific platform, the following environment variables must be provided:
+``STORK_GOOS`` (for the operating system), ``STORK_GOARCH`` (for the architecture), and (optionally) ``STORK_GOARM`` (for the ARM version, ARM architectures only).
+For example:

 .. code-block:: console

    rake build:server STORK_GOOS=darwin STORK_GOARCH=arm64 STORK_GOARM=8
    rake build:agent STORK_GOOS=freebsd STORK_GOARCH=amd64

-These variables are supported for the ``build:server``, ``build:agent``, ``build:agent`` commands to compile the executable binaries.
-They can also be used with combination of the ``build:server_pkg`` and ``build:agent_pkg`` commands to build the packages:
+These variables are supported for the ``build:server``, ``build:agent``, and ``build:tool`` commands to compile the executable binaries.
+They can also be used with a combination of the ``build:server_pkg`` and ``build:agent_pkg`` commands to build the packages:

 .. code-block:: console